iter8-tools/canary-tekton-example/README.md

 ### Optional: Create `PersistentVolume` and `PersistentVolumeClaim`

 If using the load generation and wait for completion tasks, a `PersistentVolume` and `PersistentVolumeClaim` should be created.
 The volume is mounted by these tasks so that the load generation can be automatically stopped when the rollout is complete.
+We recommend one per target namespace.

 For simplicity we used a volume of the default storage class.
 In this example, we rely on dynamic volume provisioning:

     kubectl --namespace $NAMESPACE apply --filename - <<EOF
     kind: PersistentVolumeClaim
     apiVersion: v1
     metadata:
-      name: experiment-stop-claim
+      name: experiment-stop-claim-$NAMESPACE
     spec:
       storageClassName: default
       accessModes: